Learn about the proper start up and shut down procedures to keep your Dustless Blaster performing its best.

 Once you have the water and abrasive in the blast pot, and your compressor is on, follow these steps to pressurize the pot.

 Air always flows in the path of least resistance.
-If you turn the compressor off first (or switch it to unload on some models) the pressure in the pot is trying its best to get out.
+If you turn the compressor off first, the pressure in the pot is trying its best to get out.
 Air, media and water can go up the black air hose in the wrong direction.
 That debris could potentially go through the regulator and end up in the small filter regulator, causing your Parker valve to fail.

 If your Parker valve needs maintenance, check out the article here.